usnistgov/800-63-3/sp800-63c/sec4_federation.md

 * A third party that acts as a federation proxy (or *broker*)
 * A network of nodes that distributes the communications

-Where proxies are used, they function to some degree as a federation IdP on one side and a federation RP on the other side.
+Where proxies are used, they function to some degree as an IdP on one side and an RP on the other side.
 Therefore, all normative requirements that apply to IdPs and RPs SHALL apply to proxiesin their respective roles.

 <a name="63cSec4-Figure1"></a>